-On September 27, 2021, the City Council unanimously passed Urgency Ordinance #972-2021, placing a 45-day moratorium on the approval of applications and permits for Cannabis Dispensaries in the Inland Zoning Area.
+On September 27, 2021, the City Council unanimously passed Urgency Ordinance 972-2021, placing a 45-day moratorium on the approval of applications and permits for Cannabis Dispensaries in the Inland Zoning Area.
 The moratorium provided the City Council an opportunity to review and possibly revise the City's current Cannabis Dispensary Ordinance.
-The two prior applications denied by the Planning Commission for Sunshine Holistic located at 144 N. Franklin Street, raised concerns from Councilmembers, Planning Commissioners and members of the public regarding the City's current ordinance.
+The two prior applications denied by the Planning Commission for Sunshine Holistic located at 144 N. Franklin Street raised concerns from Councilmembers, Planning Commissioners and members of the public regarding the City's current ordinance.

-City Council met again on October 25, 2021, and issued a report of actions following adoption of the urgency ordinance establishing the 45-day moratorium on approval of Cannabis Dispensaries in the Inland Zoning Area.
+City Council issued a report on October 25, 2021, on the actions following adoption of the urgency ordinance establishing the 45-day moratorium on approval of Cannabis Dispensaries in the Inland Zoning Area.
 At the same City Council meeting, the City Council discussed several of the outstanding issues and provided staff direction on revisions to the existing Cannabis Dispensary Ordinance.
-Direction included establishing a cap or maximum number of dispensaries allowed in the Central Business District (CBD) of three and changing the requirement for a minor use permit to allow the dispensaries by right with an administrative application, a definition of a Youth Center and establishment of a buffer of 100 feet from such designated centers.
+Direction included establishing a cap or maximum number of dispensaries allowed in the Central Business District (CBD) of three and changing the requirement for a minor use permit to allow the dispensaries by right with an administrative application which included rating various aspects of the business.
+The City Council also provided direction to staff to incorporate the State of California's definition of a Youth Center and establish a buffer of 100 feet from such designated centers.
+The City Council agreed that the Old Gymnasium at 213 E. Laurel Street which is most used by the Mendocino Coast Parks and Recreation District for youth programs would meet the definition of "Youth Center."